mad2342/DynamicCompanyMorale/Source/DynamicCompanyMorale/README.md

   * Morale resets to base value + morale bonus of the argo upgrades
 * The expenditure level selection has a greater impact now
   * The morale impacts are -16, -8, +4 and +8 depending on chosen expenditures
-* All morale impacts of events are made temporary and much more relevant
+* All morale impacts of events are made temporary (programmatically) and much more relevant
   * Morale boosts/penalties are multiplied by 4
   * The effects are temporary and expire after a while just like the MedTech/MechTech events do
   * This is reflected in the UI